MegaPeti/SE_Project_Phase1_Team10/README.md

 ## Project Title: Check in/ Check out system

 ## Problem Statement:
 A company was facing issues with keeping track of its employees’ activity and attendance at work.
 They still relied on paper-based logs so that left a lot of room for human errors, false reports, misplaced errors and what matters most it was an every-day time consuming process.
 Without an automated system, the company was prone to unauthorized check-in and false logs.
 Also, management struggles to make analytics about an employee’s attendance at work, tardiness or day-offs due to the absence of historical data or loss of papers through the time.
-[Clearly express the problem identified based on the need analysis.]

 ## Solution Proposed:
 [Provide a description of the solution you propose.]